 2. No time limit or restriction of Jurisdiction to file Missing Persons Report.

 3. All video surveillance that is available from any and all areas, regardless of location will be made available to investigators immediately, and will be made priority by said investigators to review.

-4. Tracking bank account activity and pinging of and/or remotely turning on the cell phone to ping it immediately after the Missing Persons report is filed with no required warrant or paperwork.
+4. Tracking bank account activity and/or using technology that allows a phone to be tracked even when off per the August 4, 2020 memo from the NSA immediately after the Missing Persons report is filed with no required warrant or paperwork.

 7. A special Alert aptly named -A Warrior Alert- will be initiated upon the filing of the Missing Persons Report.
 The parameters will be similar to that of the Amber alert.

 8. Warriors will no longer be labeled A.W.O.L. immediately upon being reported missing, and it will no longer be a requirement for filing an MP Report on active duty members.
 Instead the Warrior will be labeled as DUSTWUN "Duty Status Unknown" until a thorough investigation has been conducted at which time if applicable the Warrior will be labeled as A.W.O.L.

 9. Set up and Maintain a Missing Warrior Database.

 The Dakota's Law petition to United States Congress was written by Warriors Aftermath and Recovery and is in the category Law & Order at GoPetition.